AbigailMcbride8683524/mils/README.md

-Updated README with new instructions - build 496 Updated README with new instructions - v3.9.8 Refactored code for better maintainability - v8.4.2
+Updated README with new instructions - build 496 Updated README with new instructions - v3.9.8 Refactored code for better maintainability - v8.4.2 Updated README with new instructions - build 115